 Imagine: someone – or something – vacuuming the home without you asking for it to happen.
 It's a nice thought which could be made a reality with one of the best robot vacuum cleaners.
 I know, we're blown away by the thought too.
-One of these helpful appliances will keep themselves busy, let you know when they're full, map out your floorplan for an even quicker clean next time and even return to base when they need a charge.
+One of these helpful floor cleaners will keep themselves busy, let you know when they're full, map out your floorplan for an even quicker clean next time and even return to base when they need a charge.

-They won't replace your best vacuum cleaner – which could be an upright or a cordless – due to obstacles such as the stairs and other hard-to-reach places, that's a given.
+Robot vacuums won't replace your best vacuum cleaner – which could be an upright or a cordless – due to obstacles such as the stairs and other hard-to-reach places, that's a given.
 But these little fellas will do a fine job of keeping everyday crumbs under control.
 Some will even get on well with your pets (and their stray hairs).
 Today's best robot vacuums also have several other appealing features, functionalities, and reflective price tags but you may need some deciphering because of the lingo used.
 This is where we can help.

 We've rounded up our top buys from the likes of iRobot, Shark, EcoVacs and more, with a vac to suit all budgets and requirements.
 All factors have been considered such as the ease of use, responsiveness, and price which we've either tested in our own homes or consorted with user reviews.
 And if you are worried about how much one of these handy robots is likely to cost, don't be – we always serve you the best price.

-Here are the best robot vacuums in 2021
+Here are the best robot vacuums

 The iRobot Roomba is one of the more efficient robot vacuum cleaners on the market with its intelligent sensor that can detect different surfaces so that it changes its cleaning method as it moves from carpet to hardwood flooring.
 It also moves in a The unique Dual Multi-Surface Rubber Brushes that stay in constant contact with the floor are some of the most effective at debris pick up and don't get tangled with pet hair.
-Meanwhile, dirt detect sensors ensures the robot work harder on concentrated areas of dirt for a deeper clean.
+Meanwhile, dirt detect sensors ensure the robot work harder on concentrated areas of dirt for a deeper clean.

 It also utilizes smart features like smart mapping and visual navigation to clean your home in neat rows, plus custom cleaning recommendations around your habits and the season, as well as the ability to clean by the room.